microsoft/RecursiveExtractor/README.md

 ## Notes on Enumeration

 ### Multiple Enumeration
-You should not iterate the `IEnumerable` returned from the `Extract` and `ExtractAsync` interfaces multiple times, if you need to do so, convert the Enumeration to the collection of your choice first.
+You should not iterate the Enumeration returned from the `Extract` and `ExtractAsync` interfaces multiple times, if you need to do so, convert the Enumeration to the collection of your choice first.

 ### Parallel Enumeration
 If you want to enumerate the output with parallelization you should use a batching mechanism, for example: